ljdursi/dursi-blog/_posts/2022-07-03-utility-vs-professional-serviecs.md

 ---
 title: The Utility vs the Professional Services Firm
-summary: "As Research Computing and Data becomes more complex and diverse, we need more professinal services firms and fewer utilities"
+summary: "As Research Computing and Data becomes more complex and diverse, we need more professional services firms and fewer utilities"
 tags: [strategy]
 ---

-## As Research Computing and Data becomes more complex and diverse, we need more professinal services firms and fewer utilties
+## As research computing and data becomes more complex and diverse, we need more professional services firms and fewer utilties

 (Note: This post is adapted from [#127](https://www.researchcomputingteams.org/newsletter_issues/0127) of the [Research Computing Teams Newsletter](https://www.researchcomputingteams.org))